 - training your bladder to hold urine for longer periods of time

-- changing urination strategies, including voiding your bladder twice in one bathroom break to more fully empty your bladder and scheduling toilet breaks
+- changing urination strategies, including voiding your bladder twice in one bathroom break to empty your bladder

-- prescription medications to help relax bladder muscles
+- taking prescription medications to help relax bladder muscles

 In some cases, your doctor may recommend using a medical device, such as a urethral insert or vaginal pessary, to help support your bladder and prevent leakage.